A Phase II, Two-Arm Study of Everolimus and Letrozole, + / - Ribociclib (Lee011) in Patients with Advanced or Recurrent Endometrial Carcinoma

 I. To examine the pharmacokinetic and pharmacodynamic effects of ribociclib in patients with advanced or recurrent endometrial carcinoma.

-Participants receive ribociclib orally (PO) once daily (QD), everolimus PO QD, and letrozole PO QD on days 1-28 days.
+ARM I: Patients receive ribociclib orally (PO) once daily (QD), everolimus PO QD, and letrozole PO QD on days 1-28.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, participants are followed up at 30 days and then every 3 months.